Testing quantum gravity with primordial gravitational waves: Primordial spectra

 In order to compute the primordial scalar and tensor spectrum, we first show that we can approximate the asymptotic FLRW metric with the Minkowski one.
 Then, we can evaluate the correlation functions in flat spacetime and avoid the complications of quantum field theory on curved spaces.
 This approximation is not a novelty in certain scenarios of conformal cosmology \cite{Antoniadis:1996dj,Antoniadis:2011ib} and cosmologies from quantum gravity \cite{Bonanno:2001xi,Bonanno:2007wg} where the correct primordial spectra are generated subhorizon.
 The condition that has to be fulfilled is to consider perturbations within the Hubble horizon, \be \la = \frac{1}{E} \ll R_H=H^{-1}\,, \ee where $\la$ is the wavelength of the perturbation.
+In the following, we analyze the timeline of the cosmological model and the hierarchy that its characteristic time scales must satisfy to comply with \Eq{condition}.

-There are three important moments in the evolution of the Universe: the instant $t_{\Lst}$ when $\la=\lst$ and the Universe exits the conformal phase, the time (or, more precisely, a narrow range of time scales $t_\la$ when $\la\simeq 10\lst$ and the wavelength has the same scale of validity of the Stelle regime (see \Eqq{energyRegime}), and the instant $t_{\Est}$ when $\la=\Est^{-1}$ before which the theory can be approximated by the local quadratic action \Eq{QEA} and after which it starts to recover Einstein gravity.
+There are three important moments in the evolution of the Universe: the instant $t_{\Lst}$ when $\la=\lst$ and the Universe exits the Weyl phase, the time (or, more precisely, a narrow range of time scales) $t_\la$ when $\la\simeq 10\lst$ and the wavelength has the same scale of validity of the Stelle regime (see \Eqq{energyRegime}), and the instant $t_{\Est}$ when $\la=\Est^{-1}$ before which the theory can be approximated by the local quadratic action \Eq{modeB} and after which it starts to recover Einstein gravity.
 Apart from these, there is another time instant of interest $t_\star$ which signals the moment after which the cosmic expansion becomes almost indistinguishable from the one in Einstein gravity.
 As we will see shortly, the recovery of the background-independent Einstein action does not happen exactly at the same time of the recovery of the standard cosmic expansion, and $t_{\Est}\neq t_\star$.
 In fact, since the class of FLRW metrics is an exact solution of the full theory ($E_{\mu\nu}=0$, which solves \Eqq{LEOM0}), the standard cosmic expansion is expected to be reached some time before $t_{\Est}$, so that $t_{\Est}> t_\star$.
 This is indeed the case and $t_\star$ is determined as follows.